The More Complicated Crisis Biden Will Inherit With Iran

 Most observers agree that a more forceful response is unlikely, either because Iran is desperate for relief from U.S. sanctions and won’t do anything to jeopardize the possibility, or simply because the regime knows that escalating hostilities isn’t in the country’s best interests at this point.
 (On top of Iran’s ongoing economic crisis, no country in the Middle East has been hit harder by COVID-19.)
 If Iran does retaliate violently for Fakhrizadeh’s death, it would make the most sense to do so in a limited way during the final days of our interregnum, when a U.S. response would be most difficult to organize.

-Iran is having presidential elections of its own in June, and while President Hassan Rouhani is term-limited, his moderate, pro-democracy allies are struggling to keep the government from falling into the hands of the hardline conservatives, who won a majority in parliament in low-turnout elections in February.
-In response to Fakhrizadeh’s assassination, the Iranian parliament passed legislation last week to immediately increase uranium enrichment to levels well above the levels set in the JCPOA, as well as to suspend U.N. nuclear inspections in February unless sanctions are lifted on Iranian oil and banking.
+Iran is having presidential elections of its own in June, and while President Hassan Rouhani is term limited, his moderate, pro-democracy allies are struggling to keep the government from falling into the hands of hard-line conservatives, who won a majority in Parliament in low-turnout elections in February.
+In response to Fakhrizadeh’s assassination, the Iranian Parliament passed legislation last week to immediately increase uranium enrichment to levels well above the levels set in the JCPOA, as well as to suspend U.N. nuclear inspections in February unless sanctions are lifted on Iranian oil and banking.
 Rouhani may be able to avoid enforcing that deadline, but it still puts additional political pressure on him and will make any forthcoming negotiations more challenging.

 Turnout is expected to remain low this coming June, so for the moderates to win, they need a strong candidate (Zarif, the foreign minister, has been talked up as a possibility, though he has said he does not intend to run) and some major achievement to point to that would drive voters to the polls.
 Biden’s election has driven up hopes among Iranian moderates that a new deal with the U.S. and sanctions relief are in the offing; the country has begun planning to ramp up oil production in anticipation of being able to export again.
 Sealing the deal with Biden before June’s election is really the only thing Rouhani can do to improve his faction’s chances of winning.

-Yet if a deal might enable the moderates to hold the presidency, it is not a guarantee — Biden could reset relations and ease sanctions, only to soon find himself up against a united, revanchist, anti-American Iranian government anyway.
+Yet if a deal might enable the moderates to hold the presidency, it is not a guarantee — Biden could reset relations and ease sanctions, only to soon find himself up against a united, revanchist anti-American Iranian government anyway.
 On the other hand, failure to make a deal will almost certainly result in defeat for the pro-negotiation faction.
-Iran hawks and Iranian hawks alike therefore have a strong incentive to prevent Biden from achieving detente with Tehran during his first five months in office.
+Iran hawks and Iranian hawks alike therefore have a strong incentive to prevent Biden from achieving détente with Tehran during his first five months in office.

 That’s all assuming Trump doesn’t launch a military strike on Iran during the waning days of his presidency as part of his scorched-earth exit from the White House.
 Having already reportedly considered that option and been talked out of it last month, it seems unlikely that the lame duck will change his mind at this point, considering that his mind is entirely consumed with promulgating the myth that the U.S. election was stolen from him.
-Though Trump ordered an extrajudicial military strike which killed top Iranian military commander Qasem Soleimani in Baghdad last January, he was never very eager to go to war with Iran.
+Though Trump ordered an extrajudicial military strike that killed top Iranian military commander Qasem Soleimani in Baghdad last January, he was never very eager to go to war with Iran.
 Trump’s preferred plan was always more along the lines of: “We’re gonna have a big, beautiful regime change, and Iran’s gonna pay for it” (or Israel, or Saudi Arabia, or whoever).
 The Trump administration did, however, impose new sanctions on Iran last month, and may announce more before leaving office, continuing its “maximum pressure” strategy and preemptively undermining Biden’s efforts to restart diplomacy.

-Opponents of rapprochement between the U.S. and Iran have succeeded at ensuring that the Biden administration will inherit a daunting diplomatic crisis from which they will need to dig out before taking any positive steps.
-Biden and his foreign policy team, which includes some of the architects of the JCPOA, will need to reengage Iran with eyes wide open to the scale of the challenge they face.
+Opponents of rapprochement between the U.S. and Iran have succeeded at ensuring that the Biden administration will inherit a daunting diplomatic crisis from which it will need to dig itself out before taking any positive steps.
+Biden and his foreign-policy team, which includes some of the architects of the JCPOA, will need to reengage Iran with eyes wide open to the scale of the challenge they face.
 The domestic and foreign pressure not to revive the nuclear deal — from the GOP, Israel, Saudi Arabia, and elsewhere — will be enormous, and any political rewards for overcoming that opposition will likely be slim.

-More importantly, while much of this antagonism toward Iran comes from a place of prejudice or bad faith, the Iran hawks are not entirely wrong about everything.
+More important, while much of this antagonism toward Iran comes from a place of prejudice or bad faith, the Iran hawks are not entirely wrong about everything.
 The Middle East has changed since 2016.
 The conventional arms race between Iran and the Israeli-Saudi-Emirati coalition has escalated, thanks in part to Trump’s eagerness to sell advanced U.S. weapons to the UAE and Saudi Arabia.
 That coalition has also consolidated as Sunni Arab states have moved toward normalizing relations with Israel.
 These countries are not worried about Iran building nuclear weapons because they expect Tehran to launch a suicidal first strike, but because it will make it harder for them to combat conventional threats from Iran and its regional proxies.

 Throttling Iran’s nuclear program without addressing its advanced missile development and efforts at proliferation won’t satisfy our Middle Eastern allies or defuse regional conflicts, and getting Iran to give up its missiles won’t be any easier in 2021 than it was in 2015.
-A return to the Obama administration’s diplomatic, peacemaking approach to the Iranian conflict will be a welcome change from Trump’s loud but mostly empty threats.
+A return to the Obama administration’s diplomatic peacemaking approach to the Iranian conflict will be a welcome change from Trump’s loud but mostly empty threats.
 If Biden rehashes a carbon copy of the Obama doctrine in the Middle East, however, that might be a serious mistake.
 He will need to chart his own revised course in the region — and he shouldn’t expect anyone to lift a finger to make it easier for him.